 - For customers and other business stakeholders: Working the Southwest Way

 Employee-Centered Appreciation, Recognition, and Celebration.
-Southwest Airlines Co.’s organizational culture highlights the significance of its workforce as a major factor in long-term success.
-Through its Culture Services Department, the company reinforces its culture, while making employees feel that they are valued in the airline corporation.
+Southwest Airlines’ organizational culture highlights the significance of its workforce as a major factor in long-term success.
+Through its Culture Services, the company reinforces its culture, while making employees feel that they are valued in the airline corporation.
 This valuing in the corporate culture comes in the form of formal and informal appreciation and recognition, as well as various celebration events, such as Southwest-sponsored parties that encourage employees to have fun and enjoy working for the company.
-The formal and institutionalized implementations integrate the organizational culture into the company’s organizational development and organizational design/system for operations in the air transportation sector.
-Thus, this corporate cultural characteristic is integrated into Southwest Airlines Co.’s organizational structure.
+The formal and institutionalized implementations integrate the work culture into the company’s organizational development and organizational design/system for operations in the air transportation sector.
+Thus, this corporate cultural characteristic is integrated into Southwest Airlines’ organizational structure (company structure).

 Living The Southwest Way.
 Given the emphasis on appreciation, recognition, and celebration, the company facilitates the Southwest Way of living among employees.
-This characteristic of the aviation company’s organizational culture motivates workers to strive to reach ideals in life, such as excellence, perseverance, and respect, among other factors.
-These values are integrated in Southwest Airlines Co.’s corporate culture for the purpose of optimizing employee performance and satisfaction in the workplace and outside the workplace.
+This characteristic of the aviation company’s organizational culture motivates workers to strive to reach ideals in life, such as excellence, perseverance, and respect.
+These values are integrated into Southwest Airlines’ corporate culture for the purpose of optimizing employee performance and satisfaction in the workplace and outside the workplace.
 As a result, the company applies a holistic organizational culture approach in managing human resources to achieve the ideal work-life balance.

 Working The Southwest Way.
 Concerning other areas of the business, the Southwest Way of working is implemented as a cultural approach throughout the organization.
 This aspect of the organizational culture focuses on employees’ performance for the benefit of the business and its stakeholders, including customers (passengers) and investors.
 For example, the Southwest Way of working motivates workers to ensure safety, regulatory compliance, and friendliness in providing service.
 These values address work-related strategic objectives, indicating the company’s corporate culture and its link to the industry environment of commercial aviation.

 Employees are at the center of the organizational culture of Southwest Airlines.
 The company benefits from this cultural approach, especially in bolstering the contributions of human resources in the success of the commercial aviation business.
-For example, the effects of this corporate culture combine with the business strengths identified in the SWOT analysis of Southwest Airlines Co. to reinforce competitive advantages, especially against major competitors.
+For example, the effects of this corporate culture combine with the business strengths identified in the SWOT analysis of Southwest Airlines Co. to reinforce competitive advantages over major competitors.
 This reinforcement is advantageous in ensuring the company’s long-term success as a major firm in the civil aviation market.
-Considering tough competition in the industry, determined through a Porter’s Five Forces analysis of Southwest Airlines Co., the corporate culture serves as a beneficial tool for the company’s strategic planning and strategic positioning.
+Considering tough competition in the industry, the business culture serves as a beneficial tool for the company’s strategic planning and strategic positioning.